 The entire sports community has been impacted by the coronavirus pandemic, leaving student-athletes and coaches wondering exactly what these changes mean for the future of college athletic recruiting.

-It’s now more important than ever for student-athletes to maximize their online presence and to be proactive in starting recruiting conversations with coaches.
+NCSA is tracking these changes closely in the sections below and breaking things down for recruits to help them make informed decisions during this challenging time.
+It’s important for student-athletes to maximize their online presence and be proactive in starting recruiting conversations with coaches.
 Keep reading to find out the latest information, as well as the steps you can take right now to keep your recruiting journey on track.

 If you have any questions about your path to college recruiting, please email email@example.com.

 The good news is, much of the college recruiting process happens digitally.
-In 2019, college coaches on NCSA’s recruiting network:

 At NCSA, we’re committed to helping student-athletes leverage their online presence to connect with college coaches and find their best college match with our digital recruiting tools.

 In late July 2020, NCSA asked 380+ college coaches across various sports at the D1, D2, D3, NAIA and junior college levels for insight into the impact of the COVID-19 pandemic on college recruiting.
 Coaches weighed in on topics such as program funding, recruiting timelines, eligibility and more.

 Our team also compared coach activity on NCSA between March 2020 and July 2020 to the same timeframe in 2019 and found that coaches have been more active recruiting online during the pandemic.
 View the complete college coach COVID-19 survey results and coach activity report more details.